The week dedicated to the refactoring workshop has ended, so now it’s time to see one of the possible solutions to the exercise we had proposed.

 };

-You may ask, do we need to create a component just to turn on a Led?
-Well, it doesn’t hurt, first for cleanliness and for following the architecture we are defining.
+You might ask, is it necessary to create a component just to turn on a Led?
+Well, it’s not a bad idea, first for cleanliness and to follow the architecture we are defining.

-But, more importantly, what is now turning on a Led, tomorrow could be “blink three times” or turn on a Led strip.
+But, more importantly, what today is turning on a Led, tomorrow could be “blink three times” or turn on an LED strip.

 By encapsulating it in an object, if necessary, in the future we could change it without having to modify anything else in the project.